gitbls/pistrong/README.md

 **NOTE:** It's 99%  likely that MacOS and Android clients will work as well, but they have not been tested.
 If you have either of these and want to help me document these, let me know via a GitHub issue.

+If you find pistrong useful, please consider starring it to help me understand how many people are using it.
+Thanks!

 ## Up and Running Nearly Instantly!

 Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP provider.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.
 If you're planning to use an IP address, please read the section below: Using an IP Address for VPN Access.